You don’t want Thanksgiving 2021 to be remembered as “The Year Everybody Except the Vegetarians Got Salmonella.”

 2. Washing the turkey

-More than two-thirds of home cooks wash the turkey before cooking it.
+More than two-thirds of home cooks wash a turkey before cooking it.
 Bad idea, according to the USDA.
-That’s because it transfers bacteria to your workspace and other foods.
+That’s because it transfers harmful bacteria to your workspace and other foods.
 The splash zone can extend as far as 3 feet away.

 Instead, put the unwrapped bird directly into the pan.
 Cooking a turkey to an internal temperature of at least 165 degrees kills any bacteria.